Poisson process approximation for dependent superposition of point processes: The main theorem

-The index set $\ci$ in [LD1] and [LD2] will be assumed to be finite or countably infinite in this paper, although it may be as general as that considered in Barbour and Xia (2006).
-The superposition of $\{\Xi_i:\ i\in\ci\}$ which satisfies the condition [LD1] is more general than point processes of the form $\sum I_i\delta_{U_i}$ where the $I_i$'s are locally dependent indicators with one level of dependent neighborhoods in $\ci$ (that is, the $I_i$'s satisfy [LD1] in Chen and Shao (2004, p.~1986)).
-Such a point process is a typical example of locally dependent point processes defined in Chen and Xia~(2004, p.~2548).
-Likewise, the superposition of $\{\Xi_i: \ i\in\ci\}$ which satisfies the condition [LD2] is more general than point processes of the form $\sum I_i\delta_{U_i}$ where the $I_i$'s are locally dependent indicators with two levels of dependent neighborhoods in $\ci$ (that is, the $I_i$'s satisfy [LD2] in Chen and Shao (2004, p.~1986)).
+The index set $\ci$ in [LD1] and [LD2] will be assumed to be finite or countably infinite in this paper, although it may be as general as that considered in \cite{BarbourXia06}.
+The superposition of $\{\Xi_i\dvtx i\in\ci\}$ which satisfies the condition [LD1] is more general than point processes of the form $\sum I_i\delta_{U_i}$, where the $I_i$'s are locally dependent indicators with one level of dependent neighborhoods in $\ci$ (i.e., the $I_i$'s satisfy [LD1] in \cite{ChenShao04}, page 1986).
+Such a point process is a typical example of locally dependent point processes defined in \cite{ChenShao04}, page 2548.
+Likewise, the superposition of $\{\Xi_i\dvtx i\in \ci\}$ which satisfies the condition [LD2] is more general than point processes of the form $\sum I_i\delta_{U_i}$, where the $I_i$'s are locally dependent indicators with two levels of dependent neighborhoods in $\ci$ (i.e., the $I_i$'s satisfy [LD2] in \cite{ChenShao04}, page 1986).

-Three metrics will be used to describe the accuracy of Poisson process approximation: the total variation metric for Poisson random variable approximation $d_{tv}$, the total variation metric for Poisson process approximation $d_{TV}$ and a Wasserstein metric $d_2$ [see \BHJ\ or Xia~(2005)].
+Three metrics will be used to describe the accuracy of Poisson process approximation: the total variation metric for Poisson random variable approximation $d_{\mathrm{tv}}$; the total variation metric for Poisson process approximation $d_{\mathrm{TV}}$; and a Wasserstein metric $d_2$ (see \cite{BHJ92} or \cite{Xia05}).